 In Year 10, we will be developing our skills through one unit that is aimed at improving your research, artistic, computer, and evaluative skills.
 Our Component One project is based around the promotion of a festival event.
 Our print media, graphic design and target audience awareness skills are all developed through the creation of a variety of products aimed at our festival audience.
 You will be able to choose the theme of the festival to tailor it to your own interests.
 You will use specialist programs such as Adobe Photoshop to create your products and take your own photographs to create original images.

 Year 11 moves onto Component 2 where you will use the skills learned in Year 10 to create a media product of your choice from a selection of possibilities.
 You will play to your media strengths and create a series of high level, professional products that are designed for your intended audience using a combination of fonts, colours, image choices are creative editing.
 Again you will be encouraged to use photography to create original images.

 Careers using Media

 Lots of sixth forms offer A-Level Media, which can be combined with other courses.
-Level 3 Diplomas in Media, Interactive Media, and TV and Film Production are also available.
+Level 3 Btecs in Media, Interactive Media, and TV and Film Production are also available.
 Media remains a popular University course, with many offering the opportunity to specialise in journalism, TV and film production, multimedia, or radio work.